YAKEcloud/yake-install-examples/azure/README.md

-# Yake installation on AKS
+# YAKE installation on AKS

 There's a wide variety of managed kubernetes services.
 Here's a few of the big players you may have come across: Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (Amazon EKS) and others.